leaningtech/labs/src/content/docs/cheerpj2/05-reference/Runtime-API.md

 #### `preloadProgress(loadedFiles, totalFiles)`

-This listener may be used in combination with [[preloading support | Startup-time-optimization#Preload-resources]] to monitor the loading of an application.
+This listener may be used in combination with [[preloading support | Startup-time-optimization#preload-resources]] to monitor the loading of an application.
 The information provided is useful, for example, to display a loading/progress bar.

 - `loadedFiles`: How many files have been preloaded so far
 - `totalFiles`: How many files needs to be preloaded in total.
 This number may increment during the loading phase.
 CheerpJ has a prediction mechanism and may preload additional resources depending on application behaviour